9leks/textmark/README.md

 # Textmark

-Textmark is a Markdown reader made with Electron, React and Sass.
+Textmark is a Markdown reader made with Electron, React and styled-components.

 ## Development